-One of the things that make Android distinct as an operating system for mobile smartphones and tablets is its being an Open Source platform that encourages developers to engage in various types of development activities.
+One of the things that make Android distinct as an operating system for smartphones and tablets is its being an Open Source platform that encourages developers to engage in various types of development activities.
 And the one feature without which the custom development would not have been so easier is the availability of the “Developer Options” that is found under Settings of all Android devices.
 Let’s learn how we can enable Developer Options and turn on USB Debugging on Android devices running Android KitKat, Lollipop, Marshmallow, Nougat, Oreo and Pie.

-These developer options contain advanced features that help any person with a developer’s bent of mind build, test, debug, and package Android apps and mods.
-In simple terms, developer options allow quick access to and Android device from a computer via ADB (Android Debug Bridge) commands.
+These developer options contain advanced features that help any person with a developer’s bent of mind to build, test, debug, and package Android apps and mods.
+In simple terms, developer options allow quick access to an Android device from a computer via ADB (Android Debug Bridge) commands.

 Features of Developer Options

-The “Developer Options” feature is indispensable to Android developers, hackers, and enthusiasts as a means to quickly access and control their device from the PC.
+The “Developer Options” feature is indispensable to Android developers, hackers, and enthusiasts as a means to quickly access and control their device via desktop.
 Even if you are an average user and wish to root, install a ROM or mod on your Android device, you must turn on USB Debugging mode on your phone or tablet.
 And you’ll not be able to do it unless you enable Developer Options on your device first.

 Among the most useful features that are found under Developer Options are as follows: